When Sleep Coaching Isn’t Working — What to Do

 It’s hard work to get your baby to sleep better.
 You probably read, researched, and made a plan to make bedtime smoother and to get more hours of uninterrupted sleep at night for you and your child.
-For some reason it just didn’t work.
+For some reason, it just didn’t work.
 Now you feel like you are back to square one, or perhaps you just never got sleep completely where you know it should be for your child.
 Let’s consider the potential causes for your lack of sleep coaching success.
 Some of the common reasons sleep coaching fails are: